 These assumptions and sensitivities are hypothetical and should be considered with caution.
 Changes in fair value based on 10% and 20% variations in assumptions generally cannot be extrapolated because the relationship of the change in assumptions to the change in fair value may not be linear.
 Also, the effect of a variation in a particular assumption on the fair value of MSR is calculated without changing any other assumptions.
 In reality, changes in one factor may result in changes in another (e.g., increased market interest rates may result in lower prepayments and increased credit losses) that could magnify or counteract the sensitivities.
-Further, these sensitivities show only the change in the fair value of the instruments used to manage the interest rates and prepayment risks associated with these assets.
+Further, these sensitivities show only the change in the asset balances and do not show any expected change in the fair value of the instruments used to manage the interest rates and prepayment risks associated with these assets.